mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 specified in your `gitlab.rb` configuration so you can confirm what happens when those exact settings are used.

-Running this command on the GitLab host will also help confirm that it's possible for a network connection to be made to LDAP.
+Running this command on the GitLab host will also help confirm that there's no obstruction between the GitLab host and LDAP.

 For example, consider the following GitLab configuration: